 We have quite a bit of great information in this article, so we’ve included the following table of contents to make it easier to navigate.
 We’ve also included “Back to Top” links throughout the article to make it easier to return to the top of the page.
 We hope you find this information helpful!

 Table of Contents

-Before we dig into some reverse mortgage pros and cons, let’s first cover what a reverse mortgage is and how it works.
+But before we dig into the reverse mortgage pros and cons, let’s first cover what a reverse mortgage is and how it works.
 There is a ton of misinformation out there about reverse mortgages.
-Many of the perceived negatives are, in reality, based on misinformation.
+As we’ll see, many of the negatives you hear about are actually based on misinformation.

 What is a Reverse Mortgage?